dconlrn/dconlrn.github.io/mlyw.md

 -----------------------------------------------------------------------------------
 ## Intro to Logistic Regression

-        More often used in binary classification problems.
-        Can be more effective for these cases than linear regression.
+*More often used in binary classification problems.
+Can be more effective for these cases than linear regression.*

+**Sigmoid Function**
-        Sigmoid Function - Main part of Logistic Regression
+- Main part of Logistic Regression

-        What is logistic regression?
+**What is logistic regression?**

-            -Logistic Regression is a statistical and machine learning technique for classifying records of a dataset based on the values of the input fields.
+- Logistic Regression is a statistical and machine learning technique for classifying records of a dataset based on the values of the input fields.
-            -Logistic Regression is analogous to linear regression but tries to predict a categorical or discrete target field instead of a numeric one. ie. Something binary: (Yes, No), (True, False), (Success, Failure), (Pregnant, Not Pregnant), (probability of heart attack: Yes, No), (chance of mortality in an injured patient),(Liklihood of a customer purchsing a product), (liklihood of a customer cancelling a subscription based service)
+> - Logistic Regression is analogous to linear regression but tries to predict a categorical or discrete target field instead of a numeric one.
+>

+- ie. Something binary
+> - (Yes, No)
+> - (True, False)
+> - (Success, Failure)
+> - (Pregnant, Not Pregnant)
+> - (Probability of heart attack: Yes, No)
+> - (Chance of mortality in an injured patient)
+> - (Liklihood of a customer purchsing a product)
+> - (Liklihood of a customer cancelling a subscription based service)

+> Note:
-            Note: Notice that in all these examples not only do we predict the class of each case, we also measure the probability of a case belonging to a specific class.
+- *Notice that in all these examples not only do we predict the class of each case,we also measure the probability of a case belonging to a specific Yes or No class.*

-        What kind of problems can be solved using it?
+> What kind of problems can be solved using it?
-        -Could be used in binary classification or multi-class classification.
+- Could be used in binary classification
+- Multi-class classification.

-        In which situations should we use it?
+> In which situations should we use it?

-        First: When the target field is binary .
+- First: When the target field is binary .
-        Second: When you need the probability of your prediction.
+- Second: When you need the probability of your prediction.

-        (Logistic Regression predicts the probability score between zero and one for a given sample of data)
+*(Logistic Regression predicts the probability score between zero and one for a given sample of data)*

-        Y is the labels vector also called the actual values.
+- Y is the labels vector also called the actual values.
-        Y(hat) is the vector of the predicted values of our model.
+- Y(hat) is the vector of the predicted values of our model.

-    Parameters of Logistic Regression ( Things it needs to work) -Independent variables need to be continuous or if categorical they should be dummy or indicator coded. ie. Transformed into continous data if not otherwise.
+> Parameters of Logistic Regression ( Things it needs to work)

-## The training process
+- Independent variables need to be continuous
+- If categorical they should be dummy or indicator coded.
+- ie. Transformed into continous data if not otherwise.

+**The training process**

 1. Initialize  Θ Theta
 2. Calculate ŷ = σ(ΘT X) for a customer